 * Former co-chairman of the National Lawyers Guild’s International Committee

-Leonard Weinglass is a trial lawyer and civil rights activist.
-A 1958 graduate of Yale Law School, he is a former Co-Chair of the National Lawyers Guild‘s International Committee.
-He also has taught criminal trial advocacy at the People’s College of Law in Los Angeles, and at the University of Southern California Law School.
+Born on August 27, 1933 in Belleville, New Jersey, Leonard Weinglass was trial lawyer and civil rights activist.
+A 1958 graduate of Yale Law School, he was a former Co-Chair of the National Lawyers Guild‘s International Committee.
+He also had taught criminal trial advocacy at the People’s College of Law in Los Angeles, and at the University of Southern California Law School.

 Weinglass first caught the public eye in 1970, when he and fellow attorney William Kuntsler together defended members of the radical Chicago Eight — Rennie Davis, David Dellinger, John Froines, Tom Hayden, Abbie Hoffman, Jerry Rubin, Bobby Seale, and Lee Weiner — who stood accused of having incited a riot at the 1968 Democratic National Convention.